thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Explain the difference between data and information.
 - Explain what an entity is.
-- Diagram how web applications store and retrieve data.
+- Diagram how server-side web applications store and retrieve data.
 - Explain what is a relational database system is.
 - Explain why is a relational database system so important.
 - Explain what PostgreSQL is.